 Collaborative education involves pair and group work with defined boundaries.
 Cornell’s Center for Teaching Innovation lays out how to implement more collaborative learning in classrooms.

 Education is constantly evolving as new tools, research, and strategies become available.
 It can be easy to become overwhelmed by these new ideas and technologies, but all these resources are meant to aid the learning process and support students and educators.
-Up next, read all about the latest fascinating STEM stats.
+Next, learn all about the latest fascinating STEM stats.

-Learn about the best online STEM classes for kids and teens, and get started with free coding classes for kids from the diverse curriculum here at Create & Learn covering all ages, interests, and abilities!
-Most students begin with our award-winning free, beginner-friendly Scratch introduction class for grades 2-6.
+Join the best online STEM classes for kids and teens, and get started with free coding classes for kids from the diverse computer science curriculum here at Create & Learn covering all ages, interests, and abilities!
+Most students begin with our award-winning free Scratch class.

 Written by Matt Kalnay, a Create & Learn instructor.
 After graduating from UC Davis with a B.S. in Biology, he joined Peace Corps Indonesia as an English as a Foreign Language Instructor.
 Following his return to the United States, he decided to pursue his passion in the field of Software Engineering and Web Development, and graduated from Coding Dojo’s intensive Full Stack Program.